guptarohan6502/Wisun_EV-onem2m_Hackathon/README.md

    - Install dependencies using `npm install`.
    - Run the dashboard locally using `npm start`.

+4. **wisun-br-linux-main:**
+   - Follow the instructions in the folder’s `README.md` to set up and run the Wi-SUN Border Router.

 ---

 ## Contribution Guidelines
 - Follow the established coding conventions for each component.
 - Submit pull requests with clear and detailed descriptions of changes.
 - Test your code thoroughly before submission.

 ---

 ## Contact